Medina-Krelani/DataPreparationAndVisualization-Project/README.md

 # DataPreparationAndVisualization-Project
 ## Predict Student's dropout and academic success

+### About Project:
+The project is done on the "Data Preparation and Visualization" subject, first semester Master's studies

+### About Dataset used:
 The dataset used for this project contains data from a higher education institution on various variables related to undergraduate students, including demographics, social-economic factors, and academic performance, to investigate the impact of these factors on student dropout and academic success

 - **Marital status:** The marital status of the student.
 (Categorical)